jjvanzon/Circular-Language-Spec/constructs-drafts/summaries-of-the-c-and-cpp-languages.md

 ### Introduction

 This document contains summaries of other languages (C and C++), in the form of bulleted lists.
-They were made around the year 2004 during an analysis of the grammar of C and C++ to compare them to Encircle.
+They were made around the year 2004 during an analysis of the grammar of C and C++ to compare them to Circular.

 ### C